helios-games/helios-games.github.io/index.md

 * Starting state: an empty table
 * Adding a bet: a table with a bet on it
-* Spinning the wheel: a table with bets remove AND some winnings to payout
+* Spinning the wheel: a table with bets removed AND some winnings to payout

 Take a look at the [roulette model](https://github.com/phoebus-games/gf/tree/master/src/main/scala/roulette/model).